Which Covid insurance is right for traveling abroad?

 Oceania: French Polynesia, Seychelles

-You’ll be covered by a good international health insurance policy like those in our Gold range, anywhere in the world.
+You’ll be covered by a good international health insurance policy, like those in our Gold range, anywhere in the world.
 You’ll also have the option of being covered as soon as you sign up, given the emergency nature of this infection.
 Mondassur advises you to take out international health insurance such as GoldExpat if you live abroad, or GoldStudent if you study abroad.
-Simple repatriation assistance guarantees won’t cover you.
-You will be covered in your country of expatriation as well as when you return to France or when you travel.
+Simple repatriation assistance will not cover you.
+You’ll be covered in your country of expatriation, as well as when you return to France or when you travel.

-Almost all our international health insurance policies now cover Coronavirus-related medical expenses.
-We invite you to request a quote for thetravel insurance best suited to your situation.
-You can of course contact us by email or telephone and explain your situation to us for better advice.
+Almost all our international health insurance policies now cover medical expenses related to the Coronavirus.
+We invite you to request a quote for the travel insurance best suited to your situation.
+Of course, you can also contact us by email or telephone to explain your situation and get better advice.

 How to travel with the Covid epidemic?

 Many countries have introduced controls on aircraft arriving from affected areas, and some have closed their borders to prevent the virus spreading.
 These measures include proof of vaccination against Covid-19, a negative PCR test less than 72 hours old, or quarantine.
-You’ll find country-by-country details on the website of the official international aviation organization IATA.
+Details by country can be found on the website of the official international aviation organization IATA.

 How much does a PCR test cost if you need one?

-The situation evolves on a daily basis, depending on the progress of the epidemic, vaccination campaigns, the success of decontainment periods in different countries, and government statements.
-Some destinations remain totally closed, such as China, which makes entry to its territory very difficult, with the requirement of 2 PCR tests less than 48 hours old, strict quarantine once on site, and access conditions limited almost exclusively to family reunification for Chinese nationals.
+The situation evolves on a daily basis, depending on the progress of the epidemic, vaccination campaigns, the success of decontainment periods in different countries and government statements.
+Some destinations remain totally closed, such as China, which makes entry to its territory very difficult, with the requirement of 2 PCR tests less than 48 hours old, strict quarantine once on site, and access conditions limited almost exclusively to Chinese family reunification.
 Regarding the opening of EU borders with countries outside the EU, the list of non-EU countries is regularly updated.
 Here are some regularly updated sites from the European Union:

 Check the borders of countries reopening in the wake of the Coronavirus.